Moving into a house for the first time?

 Looking forward to the freedom and independence of being totally in control of when you eat, come in and go out?

 That's great, but don't forget that you have to pay the bills as well as the rent!

-When moving from halls of residence into a house it is important that you understand how to deal with utility bills.
-These pages are based on a web site created by students who completed the Nottingham Advantage Award, Building Financial Capability module in Autumn 2011.
-Hopefully they will give you an idea of how to responsibly manage your household bills.
+If you move from halls of residence into a privately rented house or appartment, it is important that you understand how to deal with utility bills.
+These pages are based on a web site created by students who completed the Nottingham Advantage Award, Building Financial Capability module.
+They should give you an idea of how to responsibly manage your household bills.

 The main household utility bills are:

 Luckily student households, where everyone is on a full time course, do not have to pay council tax.

 To help you find the right contract to suit your needs try a comparison website; some are listed below: